 1 lab hr, 15 cr Students are required to demonstrate a sufficient level of occupational competency by satisfactorily passing a performance examination in the occupational area for which they are seeking certification.
 Students can receive only the grade of "Satisfactory" or "Unsatisfactory."

-Prerequisite: Appropriate and documented occupational experience and department approval required documented occupational experience and department approval required
+Prerequisite: Appropriate and documented occupational experience and department approval required

-EDU 3720 Practicum in Occupational Competency: Written 1 lab hr.
-15 cr
+Practicum in Occupational Competency: Written 1 lab hr, 15 cr

 Students are required to demonstrate a sufficient level of occupational competency by satisfactorily passing a written examination in the occupational area for which they are seeking certification.
 Students can receive only the grade of "Satisfactory" or "Unsatisfactory."
-Prerequisite: Appropriate and